eLiteEs/epi2/README.md

 ## Building the project
 On Windows you can run `build.bat` or `build.ps1` scripts for building the executables of epi2.
 You can also run the `test.exe` file for checking if the code has some performance issues.
-On Linux you can use the `build.sh` script for building the project and `test-linux.sh` script for checking if the code has performance issues.
+On Linux you can use the `make build` script for building the project and `make test` or `make full-test` scripts for checking if the code has performance issues.

 ## Creating Pull Requests
 If you create a Pull Request add a description about what did you changed and how it was before.
 If it's a new feature be sure that it works correctly.